TextControl/TextControl.Web.MVC.JSWidget/README.md

-# Welcome to the Text Control JS Widget Beta Program
+# Welcome to the Text Control JS Widget
 This ASP.NET MVC project hosts the IFRAME based JavaScript widget wrapper for the HTML5 based editor.
 This technology preview version can be tested in your application simply by adding a JavaScript package to your HTML.

 The widget has (nearly) the same JavaScript API like the MVC version of TX Text Control Web.
 All objects, methods, properties and events can be used in the same way.